 Having a solar system which allows you to earn net metering credits does not preclude you from participating in the aggregation program.
 As long as the account holder is receiving supply from National Grid, they are able to participate in the aggregation program and will continue to receive net metering credits from the utility.
 Net metering will work in the same way as before you joined the CCA program.
 Your net metering credits will continue to appear on your National Grid bill and will continue to be calculated based on National Grid’s Basic Service price.
 In addition, there is no change in SREC eligibility or the ability to sell the SRECs.
 For a more detailed explanation, please click here.

-No, your municipality does not profit from a CCE program.
+No, Millbury does not profit from a CCE program.

 Please check for announcements from your municipality and local news outlets.